Aliases for CHRM4 Gene

 GeneCards Summary for CHRM4 Gene

 CHRM4 (Cholinergic Receptor Muscarinic 4) is a Protein Coding gene.
-Diseases associated with CHRM4 include bladder neck obstruction.
-Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
-An important paralog of this gene is CHRM5.
+Diseases associated with CHRM4 include Ureterolithiasis and Arthrogryposis, Distal, Type 1A.
+Among its related pathways are Monoamine GPCRs and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled acetylcholine receptor activity.
+An important paralog of this gene is CHRM2.

 The muscarinic acetylcholine receptor mediates various cellular responses, including inhibition of adenylate cyclase, breakdown of phosphoinositides and modulation of potassium channels through the action of G proteins.
 Primary transducing effect is inhibition of adenylate cyclase.